niekveldhuis/Sumerian-network/transaction_types.md

-# Drehem Transaction Types
+# Puzriš-Dagan (Drehem) Transaction Types

 Each edge in our network (a connection between two persons) is found in a document.
 We can characterize each document by document **type** and use these types as edge attributes.
-The documents arew distinguished from the point of view of the central administration: commodities coming in (deliveries); commodities going out (expenditures); commodities transferred from one office to another (transfers).
+The documents arew distinguished from the point of view of the central administration: commodities coming in (deliveries); commodities going out (expenditures); commodities transferred from one office to another (transfers); balanced accounts, and inventories.

 ## Deliveries